Vancouver Sun Run: My First Road Race

 The Vancouver Sun Run was my first 10 km road race which also happens to be in my hometown of Vancouver.
 One of my friends convinced me to sign up since we both had never run it before and it was something we needed to check off our Vancouver to-do list.
 Somehow I agreed even though I don’t run and we even rallied two more Vancouver-based friends to join us in our efforts.

 Running has been an interesting journey for me.
-I am not a runner.
-I am not someone who loves it or that it comes naturally to.
+Running is something I don’t love.
 I am very slow.
 It probably looks like I’m speed walking when I am actually running my ass off.
 My joints hate it.
 I do love the feeling I get after running, “the runner’s high”.
 It feels like a drug!

 There were over 45,000 runners running that day.
 It was definitely overwhelming for my first race.
 Not everyone was in their proper time wave.
 People were walking and it felt like a gauntlet running around people who were walking or running with a stroller.
 I’m not a speed demon but I did walk towards the right of the road/sidewalk when I would take breaks.

 A weird moment during the run: A woman asked me as I was walking if she could borrow my phone to call her husband.
 I looked at her like she was crazy and I yelled an emphatic, “No!” and kept running.
 Strange?
 Yes.

 At the 5 km mark, it there was a hill.
 Luckily it was not too big and I chose to walk that portion.
 At the 7 km, I got a boost of energy.
 Perhaps it was my playlist or I was just desperate to finish.
 When I got to the 9km mark I was just so happy to be nearing the end.
 When I got the finish line it was such a good feeling.
 I walked over to our meeting spot since we had to drop off our friend off at the airport!